angular/angular/aio/content/guide/language-service.md

 The Visual Studio Code integration with the Angular language service is maintained and distributed by the Angular team.

+### Visual Studio

+In [Visual Studio](https://visualstudio.microsoft.com/), install the extension from the [Extensions: Marketplace](https://marketplace.visualstudio.com/items?itemName=TypeScriptTeam.AngularLanguageService).
+You can open the marketplace from the editor selecting Extensions on the top menu pane, and then selecting Manage Extensions.
+In the marketplace, search for Angular Language Service extension, and click the **Install** button.

+The Visual Studio integration with the Angular language service is maintained and distributed by Microsoft with help from the Angular team.
+Check out the project [here](https://github.com/microsoft/vs-ng-language-service)

 ### WebStorm

 In [WebStorm](https://www.jetbrains.com/webstorm/), enable the plugin [Angular and AngularJS](https://plugins.jetbrains.com/plugin/6971-angular-and-angularjs).